-This ancient yogic tradition of sannyasa in India rises to VIII th century by the great Yogi Shankaracharya, it leads to self-realization and spiritual awakening (sadhana) and this tradition is also quite suited to the Western world today.
+This ancient yogic tradition of sannyasa in India rises to VIII century by the great Yogi Shankaracharya, it leads to self-realization and spiritual awakening (sadhana) and this tradition are also quite suited to the Western world today.

 When Sannyasin are initiated, their heads are shaved as part of their initiation and as a symbol of renunciation to their attachments.
-Also, saffron robed (ocher, orange, red) are given to them.
+Also, saffron-robed (ocher, orange, red) are given to them.
 The robed means that they are dedicated to the practice of yoga and that they are on a spiritual path.
-Purna Sannyasin use saffron clothes all the time, while the Karma Sannyasin uses them for their daily practice of yoga or when they visits their spiritual master.
-The saffron color also has other special qualities, it is the color of the sun rise, it evokes the vital energy of the sacred fire.
+Purna Sannyasin uses saffron clothes all the time, while the Karma Sannyasin uses them for their daily practice of yoga or when they visit their spiritual master.
+The saffron color also has other special qualities, it is the color of the sunrise, it evokes the vital energy of the sacred fire.

 What is karma sannyasa?

 Karma sannyasin has nothing to do with religions or sects.
 They are absorbed in the contemplation and observation; a condition resulting in a profound awareness and acceptance of the present moment.